immcantation/immcantation/training/README.md

 For an introduction to Jupyter, visit the [official documentation site](https://jupyter-notebook.readthedocs.io/en/latest/).

-### With a release container
+## With a release container

-The Immcantation release containers don't have Jupyter Notebook or the example data.
+The Immcantation release containers don't have Jupyter Notebook, example data and tools used in the notebooks (like `Seurat`).
 But you can download the example data you need, start the release container, and copy/paste the commands from the tutorial into the container terminal or R session.